JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 A **waveform** is a graphical representation of a wave.

-Sound synthesis is based on 5 waveforms: sine, triangle, sawtooth (saw), pulse, square (which is a particular case of pulse).
+Sound synthesis is based on 5 waveforms: the sine, the triangle, the sawtooth (saw), the pulse, and the square (which is a particular case of the pulse).

-To use them effectively is sound synthesis composition or audio programming, you need to know their basic properties:
+To use them effectively in sound synthesis compositions or audio programming, you need to know their basic properties:

-* mathematical formula to generate them,
+* mathematical formula to generate it,
 * time-domain visualization,
-* amplitude spectrum: which harmonics are present and how their amplitude decays, and
+* amplitude spectrum: which harmonics are present and how their amplitudes decay, and
-* how they sound!
+* how it sounds!

 In this article, you will learn all these properties about the 5 basic waveforms.

-*Note: this article shows the waveforms in their continuous (analog) form, which means that issues such as aliasing or efficient generation are not considered.*
+*Note: this article shows the waveforms in their continuous (analog) form, which means that issues such as aliasing or efficient generation are not considered.
+Keep in mind that all of these waveforms (apart from the sine) have an infinite amplitude spectrum.*

 ## Why Learn About Basic Waveforms?